padraicc/mat_locus_phylogenetics/methods.md

 sequences from the *Neurospora mat* a genomes used in this study were then combined with the mat *a-1* alignments of heterothallic species from Strandberg et al. [2] and aligned using MUSCLE v3.8.31 to generate a *mat* a-1 alignment.
-Due to the lack of polymorphism observed with each *N. tetrasperma* lineage in the *mat* a-1 alignment for phylogenetic analysis, a single *N. tetrasperma* *mat* a strain was selected from each lineage in the phylogenetic analysis described below.
+Due to the lack of polymorphism observed within each *N. tetrasperma* lineage in the *mat* a-1 alignment for phylogenetic analysis, a single *N. tetrasperma* *mat* a strain was selected from each lineage in the phylogenetic analysis described below.